hemshushivhare/Employee-Management-System/README.md

 - Provides basic UI for profile display and edit functionality.

 **API - App architecture:**
-- Backend API built using Node.js and Express.js.
+- Backend API built using Golang and Gin framework.
 - Follows a modular architecture with separate controllers, models, repositories, and services.
 - Controllers include AuthController and EmployeeController for handling authentication and employee-related operations.
 - Models consist of AuthEntity, EmployeeEntity, and others to define data structures.